Roysvork/CQRSShop/README.md

 * F# Contracts have been converted to C# in the CQRSShop.Types project and have been joined by some exceptions.
 * Domain project now only depends on Types and nothing else
 * Infrastructure project now only deals with technical/persistence concerns
-* New project CQRS.Application to represent the Application Layer.
+* New project CQRSShop.Application to represent the Application Layer.
 * Aggregate roots are now public (but referenced ONLY by application project), all entities are internal.
 * Domain project is no longer responsible for wireup of apply functions on aggregate roots to matching events (referred to as transitions in the parent sample) - This is done in CQRSShop.Application
-* DomainEntry class has been replaced with Shop.cs and resides in CQRS.Application
+* DomainEntry class has been replaced with Shop.cs and resides in CQRSShop.Application
 * Command Handlers no longer reside in the same project as the domain, they can be found in CQRSShop.Application
 * Events and Commands no longer implement interfaces - knowlege of Id properties is now wired up in the CQRSShop.Application project
 * Aggregate roots no longer track their own uncommitted events and no longer require base classes
 * Some methods in aggregate roots and command handlers have been simplified and no longer return anything
 * Event storage concerns have been seperated from the domain repository implementation - now in IEventBus
-* DomainRepository implementation has been simplified, renamed to Repository and moved to CQRS.Application
+* DomainRepository implementation has been simplified, renamed to Repository and moved to CQRSShop.Infrastructure

 ### Caveats